Skip to content

 Just as you garble this, Francesca’s dad arrives.
 He’s found a bottle of pills in Francesca’s room.
 The label says DNP.
 They were next to her exercise bike.

-You ask switchboard to put you through to the national toxicology advice line.
+You ask the switchboard to put you through to the national toxicology advice line.
 The toxicologist who answers the phone tells you that DNP, short for dinitrophenol, is a diet pill that’s illegal in most countries but quite freely available over the internet.
-It’s called a fat burner because DNP short circuits mitochondrial ATP production by uncoupling oxidative phosphorylation.
-Because ATP can’t be produced, metabolic rate increases and energy is instead released as heat.
+It’s a fat burner because DNP shortens mitochondrial ATP production by uncoupling oxidative phosphorylation.
+Because ATP can’t be produced, the metabolic rate increases and energy is released as heat.
 People who take it literally burn fat.
-But even a single pill can lead to uncontrolled hyperpyrexia and its toxic effects are increased with exercise.
+But even a single pill can lead to uncontrolled hyperpyrexia, and its toxic effects are increased with exercise.

-They tell you that Francesca’s bloods must be monitored closely; her liver function will deteriorate as her liver literally cooks from within; she will become hypoglycaemic as her glycogen stores are consumed; and she’ll become hyperkalaemic.
-Monitor her methaemoglobin and if it reaches 30% or if there are signs of tissue hypoxia, give methylene blue.
+They tell you that Francesca’s bloods must be monitored closely.
+Her liver function will deteriorate as her liver literally cooks from within, she will become hypoglycaemic as her glycogen stores are consumed, and she’ll become hyperkalaemic.
+Monitor her methaemoglobin, and if it reaches 30% or if there are signs of tissue hypoxia, give her methylene blue.

 Cold intravenous fluids…